CruisesBest Time to Travel

 Cash in small denominations (10k–50k VND notes).
 A waterproof bag for your phone.
 An empty stomach.
 A willingness to eat things you can't identify — they will be delicious.

-Our 1-day and 2-day Mekong Delta itineraries include floating market visits with private boat and English-speaking guide.
+Our multi-day Delta itineraries feature sunrise floating market visits with private boat and guide, ensuring you arrive before the crowds.